Analysis: UW head coach Jimmy Lake didn’t make flashy hires. But are they the right hires?

 “It was that important to those coaches.
 They were so involved.
 So that, in itself, was huge.”

 In 2020, Jimmy Lake is a 43-year-old, first-time head coach.
-He has just been promoted from the defensive coordinator role at Washington, where he has been on staff for six seasons.
+He has just been promoted from the defensive-coordinator role at Washington, where he has been on staff for six seasons.

 The goal, as always, is to lift the Huskies to unprecedented heights.
 But that success won’t happen without the right assistant coaches.

 And, like Petersen in 2006, Lake has made some nontraditional hires.
-The flashy pick for offensive coordinator would have been Joe Moorhead or Mark Helfrich or Todd Monken or Chip Long, not Jacksonville Jaguars assistant running backs coach John Donovan.
-The flashy pick for defensive backs coach would have been Cal’s Gerald Alexander, not Vanderbilt’s Terrence Brown.
-The flashy pick for tight ends coach would have been former UW quarterback and current Cal tight ends coach Marques Tuiasosopo, not Husky offensive analyst Derham Cato.
+The flashy pick for offensive coordinator would have been Joe Moorhead or Mark Helfrich or Todd Monken or Chip Long, not Jacksonville Jaguars assistant running-backs coach John Donovan.
+The flashy pick for defensive-backs coach would have been Cal’s Gerald Alexander, not Vanderbilt’s Terrence Brown.
+The flashy pick for tight-ends coach would have been former UW quarterback and current Cal tight-ends coach Marques Tuiasosopo, not Husky offensive analyst Derham Cato.

 On paper, these were risky hires.
-They may also be the right ones.
+They might also be the right ones.

 The common denominator, it seems, is that Lake hired people with plenty left to prove.

-Donovan, 45, spent the last four seasons as an offensive assistant with the Jacksonville Jaguars, after being fired as Penn State’s offensive coordinator in 2015.
+Donovan, 45, spent the last four seasons as an offensive assistant with the Jaguars, after being fired as Penn State’s offensive coordinator in 2015.
 In five seasons as the offensive coordinator at Vanderbilt (2011-13) and Penn State (2014-15), Donovan’s units never finished better than 82nd nationally in total offense.
-His Nittany Lion offenses were underwhelming in just about every statistical category.
+His Nittany Lions offenses were underwhelming in just about every statistical category.
 Granted, he inherited significant recruiting sanctions in Happy Valley in 2014.
 But, the fact remains, Donovan should arrive in Seattle with no shortage of motivation.

 The same goes for Brown and Cato as well.
-Brown, who served as a graduate assistant under Lake at UW from 2015 to 2017, returns to Washington following two seasons as the cornerbacks coach at Vanderbilt.
-The Compton, Calif., product and Stanford alum has a unique opportunity to build his career on the west coast, working alongside Will Harris as an assistant defensive backs coach.
+Brown, who served as a graduate assistant under Lake at UW from 2015 to 2017, returns to Washington after two seasons as the cornerbacks coach at Vanderbilt.
+The Compton, Calif., product and Stanford alum has a unique opportunity to build his career on the West Coast, working alongside Will Harris as an assistant defensive-backs coach.

 And, as for Cato?
 The former Dartmouth defensive tackle has been behind the scenes at Washington for the last four seasons, contributing quietly as an offensive analyst.
 He was Davidson’s offensive coordinator in 2015 but has yet to serve as a full-time assistant coach for an FBS program.